Grace Millane case: Auckland businessman Leo Molloy pleads not guilty to breaching suppression

 It was the same day a jury found a now 28-year-old man guilty of murdering Millane after a nearly month-long trial in the High Court at Auckland.

+Molloy, who was typically well-dressed and wore sunglasses while sitting in the courtroom, declined to comment about the allegations and dismissed reporters after his appearance today.

+When the Herald phoned him after he was charged Molloy said: "I've got no interest in talking about it.
+I've got no interest in talking to you, you clearly have no idea what's going on.
+So the answer is no, no, no, no."

-Millane's murderer will be sentenced later this month.
+Meanwhile, Millane's murderer, who continues to have name suppression, will be sentenced later this month.

-The trial's presiding judge, Justice Simon Moore, also said after the verdict that the killer's name would remain suppressed "until further order of the court".
+The trial's presiding judge, Justice Simon Moore, said after the verdict that the killer's name would remain suppressed "until further order of the court".

 The reasons for the order and the legal arguments made by both the Crown and defence have also been suppressed.